act65/generalisation/notes/intuition.md

 What if we could sort a function?
 Think of sorting as a transform that can be applied.
 Sorting $L(\theta)$ requires evaluating it a bunch of times.
 Expensive.
 Is there such a thing as black box sorting?

+***

+Generalisation is the ability to abstract some pattern from domain X, and successfully apply it to domain Y.

+Could design a good experiment for this?